Nottingham Team

 Main Therapeutic Approaches

-My main therapeutic approach is based on an integrative approach to family therapy called Attachment Narrative Therapy, however I also draw on other approaches, such as Theraplay and compassion-focused therapy, where appropriate.
+My main therapeutic approach is based on an integrative approach to family therapy called Attachment Narrative Therapy, however I also draw on other approaches, such as Theraplay®, compassion-focused therapy, and CBT, where appropriate.

 Dr Sheila Evetts